danielrosehill/AI-Dev-Prompts-Example/README.md

 In practice, it's much more effective to limit your prompts to one or perhaps three very short tasks at a time.

 This prompting model pairs nicely with the default design of tools like Cline, Roo Code, and Windsurf which are built with precisely this kind of workflow in mind.

+## Favorite AI Code Generation Tools

+At the time of writing, these are the tools I'm using for AI code generation:

+- **OpenHands**: A versatile tool for AI-driven development.
+- **Windsurf IDE**: An integrated development environment tailored for AI projects.
+- **Sonnet 3.7**: Known for its robust performance in AI applications.
+- **Aider**: A tool that complements AI development with additional insights.

+Additionally, I'm using **OpenRouter** for API access to a wide variety of models.
+Although it struggles with agentic capabilities, **Qwen's coder models** are some of my favorites for coding projects due to their efficiency and accuracy.